Insurance Leads FAQ

 Can I see pricing before purchase?

 Yes.
 Shared pricing is shown before the buyer moves into payment.
-This helps buyers compare opportunities in the marketplace and decide whether the lead fits their buying model before taking action.
+This helps buyers compare opportunities in the marketplace and decide whether a lead fits their buying model before taking action.

-This helps buyers choose between speed and cost.
-Some teams want the freshest inventory immediately, while others are comfortable buying older opportunities at a lower price level.
+This gives buyers more flexibility.
+Some teams want the freshest possible inventory right away, while others are comfortable buying older opportunities at a lower price point.

 What happens after I pay?

-After payment is submitted, the order goes into review.
-Once payment is confirmed, the lead unlocks through secure order access.
-The unlocked page then shows payment-confirmed status, paid amount, order details, and full lead information further down the page.
+After payment is submitted, the order goes into confirmation flow.
+Once payment is confirmed, the lead unlocks through secure access and the buyer can open the purchased details without relying on a fragile manual process.

 How do lead alerts work?